 I’ve always enjoyed receiving calligraphy stationery — whether as a birthday card, wedding invite, or thank you note.
-And, I personally think anyone is able to create a good piece using easily accessible calligraphy tools.
+And, I personally think anyone is able to create a good piece using easily accessible modern calligraphy tools.

 Calligraphy is practiced in civilizations all over the world, and is the careful process of rendering handwritten letters into a work of art.
 From the Greek kallos meaing beauty and graphẽ meaning writing, it is used to decorate items such as religious texts or even animal bones.
 Calligraphy is particularly notable in both Eastern and Western cultures.

 Despite its age, calligraphy has not lost its cultural importance.
 Where people use to use calligraphy to painstakingly decorate scripture, it can now be seen in wedding invitations, typography, hand-lettered logo design, commissioned art, maps, as well as all over social media.
 On explore pages everywhere, thousands of videos are dedicated to the slow, therapeutic practice of calligraphy, played out for an audience of millions.